-But how does a company know an employee is actually achieving this balance – and not just saying they’re achieving it to look good?
-That’s where the Work/Life Balance Report comes in.
+But how does a company know employees are actually achieving this balance – and not just saying they’re achieving it to be more valued?

-“We need to know if someone is really making popcorn with their kids, and not at their laptop developing strategic platforms,” says Wilma Willis, HR Director at Chicago’s Plunktip.
-Hers is one of over 30,000 US companies currently requiring employees to complete the report each week.
+“They could be saying they’re making popcorn with the kids when they’re actually at their laptop strategizing platforms,” says Wilma Willis, HR Director at Chicago’s Plunktip – one of over 30,000 companies requiring employees to complete the report each week.

 How often did you engage in the activity of “horseplay” in the office?
 (5 Points) Describe the activity and how much time was spent on it.
 Also provide four reasons why you believe engaging in this activity was more important than doing your job.